Roll20/roll20-character-sheets/V5-DarkAgesVampire/README.md

 Design Contributor: Obi | UserID: 95940

 Dark Ages Redesign: Jones C | UserID: 3717626
+Many thanks to the authors of the original Character sheet for Vampire The Maquerade, 5th Edition - without thier hard work, this Dark ages version would not be possible

 Kudos to: Andreas J. (UserID: 1223200), Matt Zaldivar, Brian Shields, Benjamin Bandelow, for their stirling work which provided a basis for this sheet, and espcially to Konrad J. (UserID: 77736), who's Hero Quest Dice Roller has been invaluable.
 Special thanks to Beta testers Chros G.(326614) and Jordan L.(46186).
 Many thanks to BigWhoop (UserID: 2124413) for his work on the first version of Obi's sheet.
 Massive thanks to Barry Snyder (UserID: 399162) for helping us with API-to-Non-API Toggling through explication and use of his code examples.